fabricjs/fabricjs.github.io/src/content/docs/docs/core-concepts.md

   order: 300
 ---

-When working with FabricJS there are many classes and concepts you will have to learn to know.
+When working with Fabric.js there are many classes and concepts you will have to learn to know.
-This is an overview of the main building blocks of FabricJS
+This is an overview of the main building blocks of Fabric.js

 ## Canvas

-The main container for FabricJS is the `StaticCavas` or the interactive version called simply `Canvas`.
+The main container for Fabric.js is the `StaticCavas` or the interactive version called simply `Canvas`.
 This is a class that provides you the surface where you will draw and will also provide the tools to:

 - Handle selections and object interactions